San7o/gmap/README.md

 # gmap

-As computing performance demand is increasing at a fast pace, the necessity of fast highly parallel data structureds has become a priority.
-This project aims to build a GPU hashmap for High Performance Computing.
+As the demand fpr computing performance continues to increase rapidly, the necessity of fast, highly parallel data structures has become a priority.
+This project aims to develop a GPU-based hashmap for High-Performance Computing.

 This project is based on the following research: https://www.frontiersin.org/journals/computer-science/articles/10.3389/fcomp.2024.1407365/full